INOVA-Technology/INOVA-OS-Alpha/README.md

 This is the alpha version of INOVA OS.

-For a list of all/most commands run the help command.
+For a list of all/most commands run the help commands, type:

-Type
+    help

+to see how to use a command, type:

     man <command name>

-to see how to use a command.